FaithAlone.net

 Finally, the divine name is used repeatedly in Revelation 19:1-6, in a vision given by Jesus Christ to the Apostle John, which praises God identically to how the Psalms do, by name (Psalm 104:35, etc.).

-So, we see a special divine name revealed in the Old Testament, and used extensively thereafter.
-In the New Testament, we see new, meaningful introductions of the divine name in Jesus, the focus of the entire New Covenant, and elsewhere.
+So, there is a special divine name for God revealed in the Old Testament, and used extensively thereafter.
+In the New Testament, there are new, meaningful introductions of the divine name in Jesus, the focus of the entire New Covenant, and elsewhere.

 In Islam, however, the name is entirely missing.
 Muhammad never demonstrated any awareness of the name whatsoever, except when he used it on accident, by referring to people like Jesus and John, whom he was attempting to hijack for his own purposes.
 There is no meaningful new use of the name, however, despite there being an entire Quran, and tens of thousands of Hadith narrations.
 Never did Muhammad explain it, or demonstrate that he understood its significance.
 Instead, he favored his own name for God, which is the generic Arabic word "Allah", which he made into a proper name, and was never once used by any Jewish prophet in either Testament.